shedskin/shedskin/tests2/README.md

 - Avoid turning a test in this folder into a benchmark test for speed.
 Adjust the scaling parameters to speed up a slow test since its purpose and inclusion in this folder is to check for correctness of implementation not speed.

+- Avoid using the `global` qualifier for access to globals from functions. `pytest` does not work well with such constructs and will show errors.

 ## Todo:

 - [x] include cmake (ctest) testing
+- [x] run all tests as either executables or python extensions
-- [ ] unify both shedskin compilation modes for tests.
+- [ ] unify both shedskin compilation modes for tests such that both executables and python extensions are generated, built and run for reach test run.
 - [ ] convert more tests